 - It’s okay to work with your hands and learn from life.
 Not all important things come from books.

-- Never stop learning, always work to improve yourself.
+- Never stop learning, and continually work to improve yourself.

 Thomas Edison acknowledged that his mother’s discipline for a focused life was greatly responsible for his success.